xcepti0n/vaibhavbhatia.net/content/posts/this-website-setup/user-interface/index.md

 - Run `git pull --recurse-submodules` to pull congo submodule.
 - Run `hugo server` to start the server.
 - Checkout website on `localhost:1313`.
 (Also logged in output of above command).
-- Make changes locally and it should be reflected in the webpage instantly.
+- Make changes locally and it should be reflected in the webpage instantly!
+Isn't it awesome? though its pretty normal nowadays, but yeahh!
 - Checkout [congo guide](https://jpanther.github.io/congo/docs/getting-started/) to know what each configuration does and how things are managed.
 - All config files are in *config/_defaults* folder for you to tinker with.

-**Alternative 2: Using Hugo guide**
+**Approach 2: Using Hugo guide**
 - Follow the quick start guide to setup initial package: https://gohugo.io/getting-started/quick-start/
 - To use `congo` theme, follow https://jpanther.github.io/congo/docs/installation/, it has easy setup guide, including what needs to be done on Hugo.